-Wool Felt Tricorn Hat Available in 2 sizes, Please choose either Small / Medium or Large / X Large.
+Wool Felt Tricorn Hat Available in Large / X Large.

 The tricorne (also tricorn, tri-cornered hat or three-cornered hat) is a style of hat that was popular during the late 17th century and 18th century, falling out of style shortly before the French Revolution.
 At the peak of its popularity, the tricorne was worn as civilian dress and as part of military and naval uniforms.
 Its distinguishing characteristic was a practical one: the turned-up portions of the brim formed gutters that directed rainwater away from the wearer's face, depositing most of it over his shoulders.
 Before the invention of specialized rain gear, this was a distinct advantage.

 The tricorne appeared as a result of the evolution of the broad brim round hat used by Spanish soldiers in Flanders during the 17th century.
 By pledging the brims, a triangular shape was obtained, and since the corners offered protection from the rainy Flemish weather, this shape was favored by Spanish soldiers.
 From there, during the military struggles between the French and the Spaniards, its use spread to the French armies, and King Louis XIV made it fashionable throughout Europe, both as a civil and military wear.

 The black-coloured tricorne has a rather broad brim, pinned up on either side of the head and at the back, producing a triangular shape.
 The hat was typically worn with the point facing forward, though it was not at all unusual for soldiers, who would often rest a rifle or musket on their left shoulder, to wear the tricorne pointed to the left to allow better clearance.
 The crown is low, unlike the steeple hats worn by the Puritans or the top hat of the nineteenth century.